DIYtranscriptomics/DIYtranscriptomics.github.io/syllabus/index.md

 <img src="images/table.png" style="border:none;" />
 </div>

 **December 6th** - The ultimate goal of most transcriptional profiling experiments is to identify differentailly expressed genes or transcripts.
 We'll use the program [Sleuth](http://pachterlab.github.io/sleuth/) which like Kallisto is also a product of [Lior Pachter's lab](https://math.berkeley.edu/~lpachter/).
 Because Sleuth is relatively new to the game, we'll also use the popular and venerable [Limma](http://www.bioconductor.org/packages/release/bioc/html/limma.html) package in R.  This gives us a chance to compare and contrast these two methods for identifying DETs.
 We'll also have a chance to talk about special cases when your analyses should include a paired design or correct for batch effects.
-Lecture slides available [here](https://www.icloud.com/keynote/0VyReRgeztJikCcl6AU9ZtIig#Lecture6%5FDGEAnalysis)

 <div style="clear:both"></div>